BrAmaral/Purple-Team-Resources/Tools References.md

 [Microsoft Software Removal Tool](https://www.microsoft.com/en-us/download/details.aspx?id=9905) - "Windows Malicious Software Removal Tool (MSRT) helps keep Windows computers free from prevalent malware.
 MSRT finds and removes threats and reverses the changes made by these threats.".
 No installation required \
 [Malwarebytes AdwCleaner](https://www.malwarebytes.com/adwcleaner) - "The world’s most popular adware cleaner finds and removes unwanted programs and junkware so your online experience stays optimal and hassle-free.".
 No installation required \
 [Trend Micro HouseCall](https://www.trendmicro.com/en_us/forHome/products/housecall.html) - "...A free scanner that detects and cleans viruses, worms, malware, spyware, and other malicious threats that can harm computers and laptops.".
 No installation required \
 [Dr.Web Cureit!](https://free.drweb.com/download+cureit+free/?lng=en) - A malware removal tool by "Dr.Web".
-No installation required
+No installation required \
+[Trellix Stinger](https://www.trellix.com/en-us/downloads/free-tools/stinger.html) - A malware removal tool by McAfee.
+No installation required. \
+[ESET Online Scanner](https://www.eset.com/int/home/online-scanner/) - A malware removal tool made by ESET.
+No installation required. \
+[Emsisoft Emergency Kit](https://www.emsisoft.com/en/home/emergency-kit/) - A malware removal tool made by Emsisoft.
+No installation required.

 ### Ransomware Protection Tools
 [Kaspersky Anti-Ransomware Tool](https://www.kaspersky.com/anti-ransomware-tool) - This is an anti-ransomware tool made by kaspersky that can run along with any anti-virus solution.
 In order to work it must be installed on the system.

-### Host Based Malicious Behavior Detection Tools
-[CrowdtInspect](https://www.crowdstrike.com/resources/community-tools/crowdinspect-tool/) - A Host-Based Process Inspection made by Crowdstrike \
-[FireEye's Redline](https://fireeye.market/apps/211364) - A free endpoint forensic tool that helps finding signs of malicious activity through memory and file analysis and the development of a threat assessment profile. \
-[FireEye's IOC Finder](https://fireeye.market/apps/211408) - A program to collect and extract IOCs from an endpoint. \
-[AlienVault's Open Threat Exchange](https://otx.alienvault.com/) - This is an open threat intelligence community managed by AlienVault with endpoint scanning capabilities.
-The agent must be installed in order for the scan to work.

 ### Rescue Disks
 [Trend Micro Rescue Disk](https://www.trendmicro.com/en_us/forHome/products/free-tools/rescue-disk.html) - "Trend Micro Rescue Disk allows you to use a CD, DVD, or USB drive to examine your computer without launching Microsoft Windows.
 It finds and removes persistent or difficult-to-clean security threats that can lurk deep within your operating system." \